Habibullah-Sahan/farleyknight.github.io/template.md

 ## Security exploits

-A list of all known CVE issues for the product, grouped by major version.
+A list of all known CVE issues for the product, as well as security enhancements, grouped by major version.
 The list below is a rough example, and will probably need to be cleaned up in the future.

+* v1.2
+  - CVE 12345
 * v1.1
   - Minor issue with passwords
 * v1.0